gaak99/oxly/README.md

 # Intro
-oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-like cli/flow.
+oxit uses the Dropbox API to merge two Dropbox file revisions with a git-like cli.

-So you can edit and save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, 3-way auto-merge revisions and resolve-conflicts (if necessary), and push merged file to Dropbox.
+So you can edit and save the same file simultaneously on two Dropbox clients (usually Emacs/laptop and Orgzly/mobile) and then later run oxit on laptop to view/diff/merge/push revisions.

-The `merge` cmd uses diff3 and will try to auto-merge.
-If it can't auto-merge all hunks the conflicts can be resolved by hand with emacs ediff-merge-with-ancestor (nice UI) or $EDITOR the diff3 output.
+The `merge` cmd uses diff3(1) and will try to auto-merge.
+If it can't auto-merge all hunks the conflicts can be resolved by hand with Emacs' ediff-merge-with-ancestor (nice UI) or $EDITOR the diff3 output.

+My use case is two Dropbox clients (Emacs/Unix, Ogzly/Android) so more/other clients not tested but maybe can be done carefully and two at a time.

 ## Status
 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).

 You probably want to try master HEAD before fetching a release.

 oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so should be low risk to give it a try.
-And note if a mismerge is saved you can easily revert to the revision you want, see Caveats/Gotchas below
+And note if a mismerge is saved you can easily revert to the revision you want, see Caveats/Gotchas below.

 ## Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
 And Dropbox will save them for 1 month (free) or 1 year (paid).
 And as a long time casual Dropbox user this was news to me recently.

-And my fave org-mode mobile app Orgzly supports Dropbox but not git(1) yet so I needed a way to merge notes that are modified on both laptop and mobile.
+And my fave org-mode mobile app Orgzly supports Dropbox but not git(1) (yet) so I needed a way to merge notes that are modified on both laptop and mobile.

 And if you squint hard enough Dropbox's auto-versioning looks like lightweight commits and maybe we can simulate a (limited) DVCS here enough to be useful.